ayushsingh991399/LSTM_IMBD_Movie_Sentiment_Analysis/README.md

 ## 🧠 Problem Statement

-Online platforms receive millions of textual reviews daily.
-Manually analyzing sentiment is inefficient and error-prone.
+Online platforms receive millions of user-generated reviews every day.
+Manually analyzing sentiment from this unstructured text data is inefficient, time-consuming, and error-prone.

-This project automates **sentiment classification of IMDB movie reviews**, enabling scalable and real-time sentiment analysis.
+This project automates **sentiment classification of IMDB movie reviews** using a deep learning model, enabling scalable and real-time sentiment analysis.

 ---